Trait Theory vs Behavioural Theory

 Behaviour as a kind of trait

-Behaviourism is a “trait” in the sense that it, too, holds that leaders must show certain common personality markers or habits of mind, but it argues that these can be elicited from anyone at any time, and that no one person has more potential than another.
+There is a subtle point worth noticing.
+Behaviourism is a “trait” theory in the sense that it too says leaders must show certain common personality markers or habits of mind.
+Its claim is that these habits can be developed in anyone, with no single person having more inherent potential than another.

 A behaviour, once learned, becomes a habit.
 A habit, displayed consistently, looks like a trait.
 The Behavioural Theory holds that what looks like a leader’s “trait” is actually a well-developed habit, learned through experience and training.
 This means the Behavioural Theory is not as different from the Trait Theory as it first sounds; the difference is in the origin of the qualities, not in whether the qualities exist.